-A general partner must register the following information with a local legal affairs bureau within two weeks after the limited partnership agreement becomes effective:
+A general partner must register the following information with a local legal affairs bureau within two weeks of the limited partnership agreement becoming effective:

-- the business purpose of the limited partnership; - the name of the limited partnership; - the date when the limited partnership agreement became effective; - the duration period of the limited partnership; - · the name and location address of the general partner; - the location of the office of the limited partnership; and - any additional dissolution events of the limited partnership that are not set forth under the AIBLPA.
+- · the business purpose of the limited partnership; - the name of the limited partnership; - the date when the limited partnership agreement became effective; - · the duration period of the limited partnership; - · the name and location address of the general partner; - · the location of the office of the limited partnership; and - any additional dissolution events of the limited partnership that are not set forth under the AIBLPA.

-When the information changes, the general partner must register the changed information within two weeks after the change occurs.
-If the general partner fails to file within this deadline, it may be subject to a monetary penalty of one million yen or less.
+When any information changes, the general partner must register the changed information within two weeks of the change occurring.
+If the general partner fails to file within this deadline, it may be subject to a monetary penalty of \mathbf{Y} 1 million or less.
 Anyone may request that the registry issue a certified copy of the registered information, and may also access the information through the website, but information regarding the identities of the investors or the amount of their capital commitment is not publicly available.